-Our lead partners in Budapest want to help the largest possible number of rough sleepers and people in need to move into affordable rental housing, and ensure that affordable housing provision with support becomes the institutional, national policy level solution to homelessness.
+Our lead partners in Budapest want to help the largest possible number of homeless people to move into affordable rental housing and ensure that affordable housing provision with support becomes the institutional, national policy level solution to homelessness.

 Joined the campaign: June 2021

 Who’s involved?
 The Budapest campaign is led by local NGO Utcáról Lakásba!
-Egyesület / From Streets to Homes Association.
-They run programmes with several municipal districts including the Municipality of Budapest; work closely with the Budapest Institute; and with other organisations such as City for All, Menhely Foundation, Street Lawyer Association, Baptist Aid, Habitat for Humanity Hungary, and the Metropolitan Research Institute.
+Egyesület / From Streets to Homes Association – who won a Bronze World Habitat Award in 2020.
+They run programmes with several municipal districts and work closely with the Budapest Institute; and other organisations such as City for All, Menhely Foundation, Street Lawyer Association, Baptist Aid, Habitat for Humanity Hungary, and the Metropolitan Research Institute.

 What has happened so far?
 Exact data on street homelessness doesn’t exist.
 The 2011 census indicated there were 12,000 officially registered homeless people nationally – although social experts estimate a higher number.
-Many people live in the streets or in self fabricated huts in the woods.
+Many people live on the streets or in self-fabricated huts in the woods.
 In 2015, more than 30,000 people used daytime services for homeless people, but these are sometimes used by people living in homes as well.

-Institutional care, like night and long-term shelters, is provided by the state and municipalities.
-However, the quality of some is below standard, with people sleeping in overcrowded rooms and poor conditions.
+Institutional care, including night and long-term shelters, is provided by the state and municipalities.
+However, the quality of some is below standard, with people often sleeping in overcrowded rooms and poor conditions.

 On a practical level, the support provided by the state does not show a way out of homelessness.
 On a strategic level, there is no comprehensive social policy in place nationally to tackle homelessness or housing exclusion.